mirage/irmin.org/data/tutorial/05_architecture.md

-As for the block store, you can choose a reference store from the ones provided by Irmin, or you can create your own using the interface [Irmin.ATOMIC_WRITE_STORE].
+As for the block store, you can choose a reference store from the ones provided by Irmin, or you can create your own using the interface [Irmin.Atomic_write.S].
 The operations you have to implement need to satisfy some constraints:

 - concurrent reads of the same branch name return the same hash.
 Updates of a